-PLEASE NOTE THAT WE ARE SEEKING YOUR CONSENT IN PARAGRAPH 6 AS WELL AS YOUR SIGNATURE ON THE LAST PAGE.
+PLEASE NOTE THAT WE ARE SEEKING YOUR SIGNATURE ON THE LAST PAGE.

-Our contract with you is contained in these terms and our correspondence (separate e-mail or letter) with you setting out the scope of the work to be carried out along with our hourly rate and fee estimate.
-Please read these carefully and contact us if you have any questions
+Our contract with you is contained in these terms along with our engagement e-mail (separate e-mail or letter) to you setting out the scope of the work to be carried out for you by us, including our hourly rate and fee estimate.

 Our fees are based on the time spent by the fee earner on your file.
 They are usually charged as units of 1/10th of an hour.

-Nathalie Trousset’s hourly rate is £400 plus VAT.
+The hourly rate of Nathalie Trousset is £420 plus VAT.

 You will be charged for the time spent on:

-You will be invoiced on a monthly basis.
-Please note that a 10% administration charge will be added to your invoice.
+You will normally be invoiced on a monthly basis.

-Payment is due to us on presentation of our invoice (our account details will be provided at the same time) and we reserve the right to charge you an interest charge of 8% on any amount outstanding on a daily basis as from the date the bill is presented until payment.
+Payment is due to us on presentation of our invoice (our bank account details are provided on the invoice).
+We reserve the right to charge you an interest charge of 8% on any amount outstanding on a daily basis as from the date the bill is presented until payment.